Anchor89/HappyCrawl/README.md

 Demo:
 Here is a page contains a list of URLs which direct me to some interesting articles.
 So I want to start with this page and collect all the articles into one HTML file which may be coverted into a PDF or something else.
 But a have download the content page into my local disk

 1. So I derived a FilePager constructed with the path to the file.
-When override the convert() method, I select all the &ltdiv&gt with special selector and output them with the key of the index of thire occurence.
+When override the convert() method, I select all the &lt;div&gt; with special selector and output them with the key of the index of thire occurence.

 2. Then I implements a Combiner to combine all the previous together in order of their occurence.(This combiner is not necessary, infact you can directly handle the output in main function)

-3. Use the combined info, I instance many other new Pagers which is responding to extract only the &ltdiv&gt contains the article in the page.
+3. Use the combined info, I instance many other new Pagers which is responding to extract only the &lt;div&gt; contains the article in the page.

-4. Implements a new Combiner to collect all the &ltdiv&gts to one HTML file.
+4. Implements a new Combiner to collect all the &lt;div&gt; to one HTML file.

 TODO: